cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

    eval $(terraform output --raw cbci_agents_pods)
    ```

-8. Check build logs by signing in to the `team-b` and `team-c-ha` controllers respectively.
+8. Check build logs by signing in to the `team-b` and `team-c-ha` controllers, respectively.
 Navigate to the pipeline jobs and select the first build, indicated by the `#1` build number.
 [CloudBees Pipeline Explorer](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipelines/cloudbees-pipeline-explorer-plugin) is enabled as a default.

 #### Back up and restore